myronschippers/material-ui-full-demo/README.md

   - bringing in material-ui dependencies and using the available components
 1. `feature-mui-theme`
   - shows how to setup and configure material-ui theme settings
+1. `feature-mui-overrides`
+  - demo of how to override core component properties/styling at a global level
 1. `feature-mui-styles`
   - demonstrates how to add custom styling to individual material-ui components
-1. `feature-mui-core-properties`
-  - demo of how to override core component properties/styling at a global level

 ## Prerequisites